siondawson/Milestone-Project-1-Sion-Dawson/README.md

 Test results can be found here ADD LINK.
 This is an .xlsx file and will require excel or compatible program to view.

+All pages were run through the W3C HTML Validator and showed no errors.

 ### First time user stories:
 1. To be able to easily understand the purpose of the site and learn more about the site's subject.
     * Testing was performed to ensure all contact was displayed correctly on all screen sizes, accross all pages